< /> < />

 To start the day off right, one of the easiest ways to increase the overall grams of protein in a savoury breakfast is to add additional egg whites.
 Egg whites have less protein than egg yolks, but they also have a comparatively low calorie count.

-Greek yogurt can be eaten with fruit, granola, oats or added to sauces to boost the overall protein content.
+Greek yoghurt can be eaten with fruit, granola, oats or added to sauces to boost the overall protein content.
 It can also be used as a high-protein substitute for sour cream.

 7. Lean meats